-REPORT ON COMPLIANCE WITH THE BEST PRACTICES ON CORPORATE GOVERNANCE
+REPORT ON COMPLIANCE WITH THE BEST PRACTICES ON CORPORATE GOVERNANCE practices on Corporate Governance.

-The Chairman of the Company on behalf of the Board of Directors issues a report on compliance with the best practices on Corporate Governance.
 The report is reviewed by the External Auditors.
-The certificate of the External Auditors is given on page 73 of this Annual report.
-The report of the Chairman is also given on page 59 of this report.
+The certificate of the External Auditors is given on page 76 of this Annual report.
+The report of the Chairman is also given on page 61 of this report.